-One cool way to experience the museum is at a First Class Titanic Dinner, a fancy, festive seven-course event set to live music, just like the dinners on the famous ship.
+One cool way to experience the museum is at the Steerage Class Titanic Shindig, a festive meal set to live music, just like the dinners on the famous ship.

-Families will be thrilled to learn the fun and educational Children’s Museum of Denver is free on the first Tuesday of every month from 4-8 p.m.
+Families will be thrilled to learn the fun and educational Children’s Museum of Denver is free on the first Tuesday of every month from four to eight PM.
 Also, don’t miss the museum’s workshops, from pasta-making to outdoor adventures.

 Glenwood Springs is known for the world’s biggest hot springs pool, but it also is home to the Yampah Spa, with its hot springs vapor caves.
 After getting your massage or pedicure, visit the natural geothermal mineral paths, naturally rich in therapeutic minerals, to fully unwind.